 The competition was founded by the Duke in 2014 as a way “amplify and accelerate the work of entrepreneurs.”
 The Duke is the third son of Queen Elizabeth.
 The program works with entrepreneurs and early-stage businesses, connecting them with CEOs, influencers, angel investors, mentors, and business partners.

 Pitch@Palace global branched out of the original program and offers the pitch competitions around the world including 59 countries across Asia, the Middle East, Africa, Australia, Latin America, and Europe.
 This marks the first year that the competition is coming to Canada.
-The Rideau Hall Foundation, the charitable arm of the Office of the Governor General of Canada, was the official Canadian partner helping to bring Pitch@Palace to Canada.
+The Rideau Hall Foundation, an independent charitable organization that amplifies the Office of the Governor General of Canada, was the official Canadian partner helping to bring Pitch@Palace to Canada.